opensearch-project/documentation-website/_monitoring-plugins/ad/api.md

 Creates an anomaly detector.

-This command creates a detector named `http_requests` that finds anomalies based on the sum and average number of failed HTTP requests:
+This command creates a detector named `test-detector` that finds anomalies based on the sum of the `value` field:

 #### Request